NORWALK: PORTRAIT OF DIVERSITY PHOTOGRAPHS BY TONY VELEZ

 His work has been exhibited and rests in the collections of El Museo del Barrio, The Brooklyn Museum of Art, The Municipal Art Society, The Bronx Museum of Art, The New York, Brooklyn and New Jersey Historical Societies, The Newark Museum, Brooklyn Borough Hall, Rutgers University’s Alexander Library, and President William J. Clinton.

-In 2014, after 27 years at Kean University he retired.
-Velez lives in South Norwalk’s Village Creek community with his wife Barbara.
-In 2016, Tony succumbed to multiple myeloma, linked to his exposure to Agent Orange during his service in the U.S. military while stationed in Vietnam.
+In 2016, Tony succumbed to multiple myeloma, linked to exposure to Agent Orange during his service in the U.S. military while stationed in Vietnam.